zx80/flask-simple-auth/DOCUMENTATION.md

 app.config.from_envvar("ACME_CONFIG")
 ```

-Once initialized, `app` is a standard Flask object with many additions.
+Once initialized, `app` behaves as a standard Flask object with many additions.
 The main change is the `route` decorator, an extended version of Flask's own
 with an `authorize` parameter and transparent management of request parameters.
 Per-method shortcut decorators `post`, `get`, `put`, `patch` and `delete`